riabhatnagar0610/riabhatnagar0610/README.md

 - 📫 How to reach me **riabhatnagar0610@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1fdj7xQbBkyj30F6UM1fxoMssf33OhcGB/view](https://drive.google.com/file/d/1fdj7xQbBkyj30F6UM1fxoMssf33OhcGB/view)
+- 📄 Know about my experiences [Ria Bhatnagaar](https://riabhatnagar.netlify.app/)

 - ⚡ Fun fact **I'm a dancer and an avid book reader**